maxpoletaev/dendy/README.md

 ## Network Multiplayer

-Dendy can be played over the network with another player.
 Run the emulator with the `-listen=<host>:<port>` flag to start a netplay server that will be waiting for the second player to connect via the `-connect=<host>:<port>` flag.
 Once the connection is established, the game will start for both sides.
 The player who started the server will be controlling the first joystick.
 Ensure that both sides are using the same ROM file and the same version of the emulator.

+The multiplayer feature is based on rollback networking.
+The emulation always runs at the full speed on both sides, and the player inputs attached to frame numbers are exchanged over the network.

-The feature works by synchronizing the state of the emulated NES and sending the controller input over the network to the other player.
-The algorithm allows slight drifts in the clock speed and network latency by generating fake input events for the other player if the state of the emulator is ahead of the other player’s state.
-Theoretically, this should keep the game playable for both players even if the network connection is not very stable (e.g. over the Internet), but it is not very well tested.
+It compensates for slight drifts in the clock speed and network latency by predicting input events for the other player when the real input has not yet been received.
+It then corrects itself by rewinding to the last known synchronized state and replaying the inputs from that point.
+Theoretically, this should keep the game playable for both players without any local input delay, even if the network connection is not very stable (e.g., over the Internet).
+When tested, latencies of up to 150ms felt pretty comfortable.

 ## Tested Games